 Audio analytics generate a constant metadata stream of audio level data.
-The analytics also generate metadata based on events detected by classifiers and adaptive audio detection.
-Analytics that run at the edge analyze the audio information within the camera.
+The analytics also generate metadata based on events detected by classifiers, SPL (sound pressure level), and adaptive audio detection.
+Analytics that run on the edge analyze the audio information within the device.
 They do not have to transmit the actual audio stream anywhere - it is possible to transmit just the metadata, which provides insight into what is happening in the scene.